matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

         - Clock constraint strategies

     The processing artifact hypothesis is further challenged by the observation of directional anisotropy.
-The short-distance E-W/N-S ratios of 1.033 (MSC) and 1.224 (Phase Alignment) are highly significant (p < 10−300) and consistent with CODE's directional signature.
+The short-distance E-W/N-S ratios of 1.033 (MSC) and 1.224 (Phase Alignment) are highly significant (nominal p < 10−15 under the standard null) and consistent with CODE's directional signature.
 A critical audit reveals this signal is not a distance artifact: E-W pairs are actually 13 km longer than N-S pairs (a bias *against* the signal), and robust distance-matching strengthens the ratio (1.033 → 1.041).

         Why Tropospheric Weather Is Not the Cause
         A potential objection is that the short-distance E-W anisotropy simply reflects prevailing weather patterns (Westerlies).
 This possibility is disfavored by four considerations:

-            - **Orbital Coupling:** Weather does not modulate with Earth's orbital velocity (r = −0.548 to −0.752, 3.5–5.3σ).
+            - **Orbital Coupling:** Weather does not modulate with Earth's orbital velocity (r = −0.509 to −0.763, 3.2–5.4σ).

             - **Ionofree Persistence:** The inferred correlation length increases (λ = 6060 km) when ionospheric delay is removed.
 Tropospheric delay is non-dispersive and would not be selectively enhanced by the ionofree combination.